asimons04/tesseract/docs/MediaProxy.md

 Typically, when you're interacting with Lemmy, most images are fetched directly from remote instances: the API just returns a URL to an image which each user fetches in their clients.
 It's up to those clients to do any caching.
 Icons, Avatars, post, and inline comment images are always retrieved directly from their source instnaces or remote servers.
 Thumbnails are hit or miss depending on a number of factors that I don't want to get into right now.

 Tesseract can now, _optionally_, proxy post thumbnails, images, avatars, and inline post/comment images through the server hosting the UI.
-Any image or direct-link video (webm, mp4, etc) can also be proxied, including those hosted through Imgur, Tenor, ~~Giphy~~, Catbox, etc.
+Any image or direct-link video (webm, mp4, etc) can also be proxied, including those hosted through Imgur, Tenor, Giphy, Catbox, etc.

 To utilize this feature, there are two steps which need to be taken:
 1. Tesseract must be started with the `PUBLIC_ENABLE_MEDIA_PROXY` environment variable set to `true`.
 It is disabled by default and must be explicitly enabled by the admin running Tesseract.